 ...but we're all on the same team, we don't need to use contracts

 You might all be on the same team now but:

-people leave and take their knowledge with them
+- people leave and take their knowledge and practices with them

-people are falliable, and communication doesn't always happen, despite everyone's best intent
+- people are fallible, and communication doesn't always happen, despite everyone's best intent

-Something to note - the team that orginally wrote Pact was "all on the same team".
+Something to note - the team that originally wrote Pact was "all on the same team".

 Pact is like VCR in reverse.
 VCR records actual provider behaviour, and verifies that the consumer behaves as expected.
 Pact records consumer behaviour, and verifies that the provider behaves as expected.
 The advantages Pact provides are: